hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 guide.
 Once your image is built, you can :ref:`transfer <data transfer>` it to the VSC infrastructure.

-Alternatively, you can use the :ref:`sylabs_remote_builder` service to build images from a definition file.
+Alternatively, you can use remote build services to build your images.
+The :ref:`sylabs_remote_builder` builds images from a user-provided definition file.
+The `Seqera platform <https://seqera.io/containers>`_ allows to simply select any Conda or python packages to be built into an image.

 In the following sections, we will build the `tblite
 <https://tblite.readthedocs.io>`_ software package with Python bindings on the VSC